What is exposure bracketing?

 Yes, you have two ways to use exposure bracketing in manual mode:

-- You can alter exposure manually by changing any of the three exposure settings, shutter speed, aperture or ISO, in consecutive frames.
+- Alter exposure manually by changing any of the exposure settings (shutter speed, aperture or ISO) in consecutive frames

-- Or you can do it automatically in any shooting mode.
+- Use the exposure bracketing camera setting to automatically bracket exposures in any shooting mode.
 In manual mode the shutter speed setting changes with each frame.

-Using automatic exposure bracketing is faster than manually bracketing exposure, but only if it’s already set up.
+Using your camera’s exposure bracketing setting is faster than doing it manually, but only if it’s already set up.
 If you have to set it up first, and events are unfolding in front of you, you might miss the shot.

 I took these photos taken 3 seconds apart.
 I was shooting in manual mode and simply changed the aperture by 1 stop.
-I could have changed the shutter speed instead.
+I could’ve changed the shutter speed instead.
 In the image above the sky is over exposed.
 In the image below, the sky is correctly exposed, but the foreground and Tower Bridge are under exposed.

 Camera settings: Shutter speed 1/250, ISO 200, f11 (above image) and f16 (below image)

 How do you use automatic exposure bracketing?

-Automatic exposure bracketing (AEB) varies from one camera manufacturer to another and even from one model to another of the same manufacturer.
+Setting automatic exposure bracketing (AEB) varies from one camera manufacturer to another and even from one camera model to another of the same manufacturer.
 Some camera makes are easier to use than others with a button labelled BKT for AEB.